 If I’m making cabochons, I’ll do a final shaping with the coldworking equipment, up to 220 or 400-grit, and firepolish.
 That leaves me with a flawless surface and a nice, finished shape.

 Postscript: Remember above where I said I wasn’t claiming to have invented anything?
 Good thing.
 My friend Bob Heath did some checking, and there is a guy named David Alcala who does indeed make full-blown pictures using this method.
 In fact, he appears to have started doing this with real sand, sandwiched between two pieces of window glass, then graduated to doing it with frit and tossing the result in the kiln.

-So nope, I didn’t invent the idea of sandwiching frit beetween two sheets of clear glass, although there are significant differences between the way I’m doing it and what he’s doing.
-At best I’ve just streamlined the technique a bit for the kinds of work I like to do.
-Now that I think of it, it’s so obvious I’m surprised more people haven’t “invented” this. 😉 Thanks, Bob, for checking.
+So nope, I didn’t invent the idea of sandwiching frit between two sheets of clear glass, although there are significant differences between my method and Mr. Alcala’s.
+Now that I think of it, it’s so obvious I’m surprised more people haven’t “invented” this. 😉 Thanks for checking, Bob.